 Jennifer is a graduate of the University of Kansas where she earned her Bachelor of Science in journalism, Bachelor of Arts with honors in film and media studies, and studied under an Arabic language fellowship.
 Before beginning her law school career at Washburn University School of Law in fall 2016, Jennifer worked as editor of the Kansas Bar Association Journal, and held writing and editing positions in the pharmaceutical industry and for a branch of the National Science Foundation.

-In her first two years at Washburn Law, Jennifer has clerked with the litigation firm Kuckelman Torline Kirkland in Overland Park, and served as a judicial extern for Judge Julie Robinson, Chief Judge of the United States District Court for the District of Kansas, and Judge Nancy Moritz of the United States Court of Appeals for the Tenth Circuit.
-She will be spending summer 2018 with Lathrop Gage in Kansas City.
+In her first two years at Washburn Law, Jennifer has clerked with the litigation firm Kuckelman Torline Kirkland in Overland Park, Lathrop Gage in Kansas City, and served as a judicial extern for Judge Julie Robinson, Chief Judge of the United States District Court for the District of Kansas, and Judge Nancy Moritz of the United States Court of Appeals for the Tenth Circuit.
+She has been honored with the Kansas Bar Foundation John E. Shamberg Memorial Scholarship, Lathrop Gage Scholarship award, and the Frank M. Rice Scholarship, and CALI Excellence for the Future Awards in Evidence, Child Advocacy Training, Civil Procedure, Legal Research and Writing, and Law & Economics.

 In addition to the law and disability advocacy, Jennifer’s interests include fishing, archery, and celebrating and educating others about her rich Slovak heritage with several Czech and Slovak organizations in Kansas and Missouri.